MicrosoftDocs/powerquery-docs/powerquery-docs/samples/TripPin/9-TestConnection/README.md

 This tutorial will cover the process of enabling your connector for refresh, and provide a quick walkthrough of the steps to configure the gateway.
 Specifically you'll:

-1. Add a TestConnection handler to your connector
+1. Add a TestConnection handler to your connector.
-2. Install the On-Premises Data Gateway in Personal mode
+2. Install the On-Premises Data Gateway in Personal mode.
-3. Enable Custom Connector support in the Gateway
+3. Enable Custom Connector support in the Gateway.
-4. Publish a workbook that uses your connector to PowerBI.com
+4. Publish a workbook that uses your connector to PowerBI.com.
-5. Configure scheduled refresh to test your connector
+5. Configure scheduled refresh to test your connector.

-See [Handling Gateway Support](../../../HandlingGatewaySupport.md) for more information on the TestConnection handler.
+Go to [Handling Gateway Support](../../../HandlingGatewaySupport.md) for more information on the TestConnection handler.

 ## Background